TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Ajax/Backend/Index.rst

 .. note::

-   This section was fully updated for TYPO3 CMS 9.0.
-For older versions, please refer to the related version of this manual.
+   This section is fully updated and reflects TYPO3 CMS 9.0.
+For older versions, please refer to the corresponding version of this manual.

-.. _ajax-backend-id:

-.. _ajax-backend-server:

-Server-Side
-"""""""""""

-.. _ajax-backend-client:

-Client-part
-"""""""""""